larryhudson/realtime-calendar-assistant/README.md

 - The frontend is currently a demo UI and does **not** yet connect to the backend API.
 - Linting: `npm run lint` (frontend)
 - Testing: `npm run test` (frontend, uses Vitest)
-- Backend is TypeScript, but currently run directly with `ts-node`.
+- Backend is TypeScript.
+For development, use `npm run dev` (automatic restart on changes via [tsx](https://github.com/esbuild/tsx)).
+  You can also run directly with `npx ts-node index.ts` for one-off runs.

 ---